linksplatform/Hardware.Cpu/README.md

         Console.WriteLine(CacheLine.Size); // print the cache line size in bytes

         var array = new CacheLineAlignedArray<string>(10);
-        Interlocked.Exchange(ref array[0], "Hello"); // all threads can now see the latest value at `array[0]` without risk of ruining performance with false-sharing
+        Interlocked.Exchange(ref array[0], "Hello"); // All threads can now see the latest value at `array[0]` without risk of ruining performance with false-sharing

         // This can be used to build collections which share elements across threads at the fastest possible synchronization.
     }